-One of the many reasons people choose to go freelance is the opportunity it brings to break-free from the routine of the 9-5 and the formalities of the traditional office set-up.
+One of the many reasons people choose to go freelance is the opportunity it brings to break free from the routine of the 9-5 and the formalities of the traditional office set-up.
+Well, the pandemic has certainly shaken things up and freelancers are joined by thousands of more workers who have taken to a remote working solution.

-When you’re freelance you get to choose when, where and how you work.
+When you’re freelance, or you work remotely, you get to choose when, where and how you work.
 But whilst these freedoms are often seen as the perks of the job, sometimes these are also the very things that can lead you to feel disconnected from the rest of the working world.
 In some cases, it can also make you feel less productive, as you long for the structure of a normal working day.

 So What Should You Do?
 Give Up Freelancing?